Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Space Software Mutation Analysis Pipeline

 where $K$ is the set of mutants killed by the whole test suite, $M$ is the set of all the mutants of the SUT, and $\mathit{MS}$ is the actual mutation score.
 Consequently, the actual mutation score can be computed as

 We now discuss the effect of a reduced test suite on the confidence interval for a mutation score estimated with mutants sampling.
-When mutants are sampled and tested with the entire test suite, the actual mutation score is expected to lie in the confidence interval $[\mathit{L}_{S};\mathit{U}_{S}]$. \CHANGED{In the presence of a reduced test suite, we can still rely on the Clopper-Pearson method to compute the confidence interval $[\mathit{L}_{R};\mathit{U}_{R}]$.
-However, } we have to take into account the probability of an error in the computation of the mutation score $\mathit{MS}_R$; $\mathit{MS}_R$ may be lower than $\mathit{MS}$ and, based on Equation~\ref{eq:MS}, we expect the actual mutation score to lie in the interval.
+When mutants are sampled and tested with the entire test suite, the actual mutation score is expected to lie in the confidence interval $[\mathit{L}_{S};\mathit{U}_{S}]$. \CHANGED{In the presence of a reduced test suite, we can still rely on the Clopper-Pearson method to compute the confidence interval $\mathit{CI}_R=[\mathit{L}_{R};\mathit{U}_{R}]$.
+However, } we have to take into account the probability of an error in the computation of the mutation score $\mathit{MS}_R$; $\mathit{MS}_R$ can be lower than $\mathit{MS}$ and, based on Equation~\ref{eq:MS}, we expect the actual mutation score to lie in \JMR{NEW}{an interval that is shifted with respect to the interval for $\mathit{MS}_R$:}

 We can only estimate $P_{\mathit{KErr}}$ since computing it would require the execution of all the mutants with the complete test suite, thus undermining our objective of reducing test executions.
 To do so, we can randomly select a subset $M_R$ of mutants, on which to execute the entire test suite and identify the mutants killed by the reduced test suite.
-The size of the set $M_R$ should be lower than the number of mutants we expect FSCI sampling to return (e.g., we use $M_R=100$ in our experiments\footnote{Though it would be possible to also estimate $P_{\mathit{KErr}}$ with FSCI, we leave it for future work.}), otherwise sampling would not provide any cost reduction benefit.
+The size of the set $M_R$ should be lower than the number of mutants we expect FSCI sampling to return, otherwise sampling would not provide any cost reduction benefit.
 Since, for every mutant in $M_R$, we can determine if it is erroneously reported as not killed by the reduced test suite R, we can estimate the probability $P_{\mathit{KErr}}$ as the percentage of such mutants.
 As for the case of the mutation score, we assume that the binomial distribution provides a conservative estimate of the variance for $P_{\mathit{KErr}}$.